secretGeek/kv/README.md

 	kv

 Or --

 	kv *

 ## Delete a Key (and its value)

 	kv -r myKey

-...will remove the key 'myKey' (and its value) from your store FOREVER.
+...will remove the key "myKey" (and its value) from your store FOREVER.

 There's no backup.
 There's no undo.
 Just digital oblivion.